arvapps-forked-projects/Github-Store/README.md

 </p>

 <p align="center">
-GithubStore is a cross‑platform “play store” for GitHub releases.
+Github Store is a cross‑platform “play store” for GitHub releases.
 It discovers repositories that ship real installable binaries and lets you install the latest release in one click.
 </p>